bodrick/awesome/TOPICS.md

 *   [89luca89/distrobox](https://github.com/89luca89/distrobox) - Use any linux distribution inside your terminal.
 Enable both backward and forward compatibility with software and freedom to use whatever distribution you’re more comfortable with.
 Mirror available at: https://gitlab.com/89luca89/distrobox
 *   [kubernetes-sigs/kind](https://github.com/kubernetes-sigs/kind) - Kubernetes IN Docker - local clusters for testing Kubernetes
 *   [buraksenyurt/skynet](https://github.com/buraksenyurt/skynet) - Some kinds of programming tutorials on MacOS/Windows/Linux.
 There are 41 sample applications.

-## posix

-*   [89luca89/distrobox](https://github.com/89luca89/distrobox) - Use any linux distribution inside your terminal.
-Enable both backward and forward compatibility with software and freedom to use whatever distribution you’re more comfortable with.
-Mirror available at: https://gitlab.com/89luca89/distrobox
-*   [dotnet/command-line-api](https://github.com/dotnet/command-line-api) - Command line parsing, invocation, and rendering of terminal output.

 ## posix-sh